🎁 Click for the best Holiday deals or Our Gift List

 Water Memory (2014 Documentary about Nobel Prize laureate Luc Montagnier)

-Homeopathy possibly works on this same concept.
-The “shape” of the EZ water may store information.
+The “shape” of the EZ water may store information [R].
 Infoceuticals are a form of electrical homeopathy, where special machines transfer electromagnetic frequency either directly into the body, or imprinted into water.
 Either way they’re administered, infoceutials provide the same biological signal as the parent substance.

 What is Infopathy?

-Infopathy is an online platform of electromagnetic signals.
+Infopathy is an online platform of electromagnetic signals designed for application to human (and plant and animal) biology.
 Practitioners use special tools to measure the electrical signals of drugs, supplements, and other compounds.
 Once decoded, anyone can download and use these signals to provide similar (but milder) effects to the physical item.
 Since they offer different methods of administration, Infopathy also sells several inexpensive devices to transfer these signals into your body.

 Over the last few years, however, Infopathy has become the top infoceutical platform.
 Attracting a large user base of both consumers and informational researchers.